CHEMSPEC

 Abstract

-CHEMSPEC brings together an unprecedented data set from multiple monitoring networks and laboratory-generated particles to learn the relations between chemical composition and spectroscopic signatures that can be used in quantitative modeling of chemical species concentrations and source profiles associated with fossil fuel combustion, biomass burning, dust, and other major contributors to particulate matter.
-The results of this project will advance the characterization of particulate
+CHEMSPEC brought together an unprecedented data set from multiple monitoring networks and laboratory-generated particles to learn the relations between chemical composition and spectroscopic signatures that can be used in quantitative modeling of chemical species.
+The results of this project have provided a step forward in the characterization of particulate matter, not only in existing monitoring networks, but in critical areas of the world where the particulate matter composition is virtually unknown.

 People